MerginMaps/docs/src/field/input_features.md

 <Badge text="since Input 1.8.0" type="tip"/>
 It is also possible to edit the geometry of lines and areas.

 Tap on a feature and press the **Edit geometry** button.
 The vertices of the feature will be highlighted and you can move or remove them as needed.
-Once you are finished with your edits, press **Done**.
+Press **Done** to confirm your changes.
 ![Edit](./input-edit-polygon.png)

 ### Redraw geometry of lines or areas